This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 The top menu bar, highlighted in red below, shows a number of filtering options allowing you to quickly access lists of devices sharing some characteristics.

-Tapping on the Categories option allows you to view different sets of devices:
+Tapping on the Filter By option allows you to view different sets of devices:

 Tapping on Online (or Offline) allows you to show only those devices which are currently Online (or Offline) within the selected Category